 - Cash/Credit Card

-Really anything that can be sold online, or that you feel is invaluable to you.
+Really anything that can be sold online, or that you feel is valuable to you.
 Anything that you would lose sleep over if it went missing from your dorm room should be protected.

 The best way to keep your college valuables safe is with dorm room security products.
 You will need at least two dorm room safes.
 The first college safe would be for your laptop and the second for your other small dorm supplies.
-Both versions have to ensure that your stuff can't walk.
+Both versions have to ensure that your stuff can't be removed from your dorm room.
 This means they either need sirens louder than loud, or they need to have the ability to lock to your immovable dorm furniture like your Twin XL bed frame or college dorm desk.

 Dorm laptops are definitely a high risk college theft item, but you can easily be prepared to make sure you have your laptop all semester long!
-An easy way to keep your college laptop safe is with a dorm Iron Brick Safe!
-Designed for Mac and PC laptops, one of these dorm laptop safes is made to stop opportunistic dorm thieves from making off with such a crucial college item.
-This college safe comes with a key lock and a cable, so you can lock up your college laptop and secure it to your college desk or dorm room bed.
+An easy way to keep your college laptop safe is with a dorm SWOL Safe!
+Designed for small Mac or PC laptops, tablets, and more, one of these dorm laptop safes is made to stop opportunistic dorm thieves from making off with such a crucial college item.
+This college safe comes with a code lock and a safe anchor cable, so you can lock up your college laptop and secure it to your college desk or dorm room bed.
 This dorm safe can also hold tablets, e-readers, and even passports and cash!
 Just measure your dorm electronics from a top corner to the opposite bottom corner for correct measurements so you can choose the perfect dorm safe for your needs!

 Dorm security items are well worth the investment.
 Peace of mind is worth having!
 But even if you are running low on funds thanks to the other college essentials you need for your dorm room, we have low cost dorm safety items that should still get the job done.
 Our Go Vault and Diversion Safes may not be big enough to hold your larger dorm electronics, but they can still keep your money, cellphone, and other small dorm supplies safe when needed.
 Best of all, these compact college supplies are inexpensive to help meet your college friendly budget.